-COPD has a severely limiting affect on our quality of life.
-People can live weeks without food, days without water but only minutes without oxygen.
+COPD has a severely limiting effect on our quality of life.
+People can live weeks without food, days without water, but only minutes without oxygen.
 The oxygen assisted exercise maintenance provided by PEP contributes greatly to the quality of life of those afflicted.
 Quite simply, we need more funds to help more people.

 PEP Pioneers afford an opportunity for members, their family members and caregivers to meet for fellowship, luncheons, respiratory information, and pulmonary maintenance and exercise.
 It also assists by purchasing useful pulmonary equipment, and by making charitable donations to other worthwhile causes.
 Today we are lacking the necessary equipment to maintain and support our growing community.